rodarima/bench6/README.md

 # Bench6 - A benchmark suite

-This benchmark suite is a mono-repository that contains set of micro-benchmarks for OmpSs-2 and several mini-apps.
+This benchmark suite is a monorepo that contains a set of micro-benchmarks for OmpSs-2 and several mini-apps.

 Each mini-app is available in different variants that include multiple